ABLE SURVEYORS LIMITED

 Content of the Report

-- In accordance with these terms the Surveyor will report upon (SUBJECT TO THE REPORT COMISSIONED TO CARRY OUT)
+- In accordance with these terms, the Surveyor will report upon (SUBJECT TO THE REPORT COMMISSIONED TO CARRY OUT)

-- The main aspects of the Property including assessing the site / location, the design, structural framework, fabric and services.
+- The main aspects of the Property include assessing the site/location, the design, structural framework, fabric and services.

 - The grounds, boundaries and other aspects considered to affect the property.